Back to Library

 217

-False information, with intent to cause public servant to use his lawful power to injury of another person.
+False information, with intent to cause public servant to use his lawful power to the injury of another person

 218

-Resistance to the taking of property by the lawful authority of a public servant.
+Resisting the taking of property by the lawful authority of a public servant

 219